The Importance of Shopping and Eating Right

 - Calories — Just as minutes measure time and inches measure length, calories measure the amount of energy found in a food.
 The body needs energy to function, which is why food is needed to sustain life.
 Calories are found in carbohydrates, proteins, and fats.

 - Carbohydrates — Carbohydrates are the body’s main source of energy.
-Carbohydrates are found in most foods and come in two forms:
+Carbohydrates are found in most foods and come in 2 forms:

 - Simple carbohydrates or simple sugars give you quick energy and are found in foods like fruits, vegetables, and milk.